 If there are multiple orders for the same restaurant, you might have the option of accepting more than one trip at a time.

 Yes, it’s possible.
 Uber Eats delivery-partners can receive tips through the mobile app.
 But customers are not required to leave a tip, so you shouldn’t expect one with all deliveries.

 However, there are several ways you can increase your chances of receiving a tip by trying to provide the best customer service possible.

 Financial coach, Whitney Hansen, recommends attaching a small business card to the food bag.
 The business card can thank the customer for their order and state how your Uber Eats income is helping you achieve a specific goal.

-Driving with Uber Eats isn’t difficult but following some of these suggestions experienced drivers share can help you earn more money.
+Delivering with Uber Eats isn’t difficult but following some of these suggestions experienced delivery-partners share can help you earn more money.

 Track Your Mileage and Expenses